DougAnderson444/my-leptos-pages-kit/README.md

 Second, Sveltekit has already done a lot of the heavy lifting for us by having an adapter already built for Cloudflare Pages.
 This will save us time and headaches when deploying to Cloudflare.

-Third, as much as I love Svelte, there's actually very little Svelte or JS needed to initialize Wasm, so hardcore purists can rest easy ;)
+Third, we get the benefits of a PWA with a framework such as 'kit.
+That said, as much as I love Svelte, there's actually very little Svelte or JS needed to initialize Wasm, so hardcore purists can rest easy ;)

 ### Create Svelte App